Laura Dern: 2012–present: Later career and acclaim

-In 2019, Dern reprised her role of Renata Klein in Big Little Lies after the series was renewed for a second season where she once again received critical acclaim and received her eighth Primetime Emmy Award nomination, her first in the Outstanding Supporting Actress in a Drama Series category.
+In 2019, Dern reprised her role of Renata Klein in Big Little Lies after the series was renewed for a second season where she once again received critical acclaim and received her eighth Primetime Emmy Award nomination.
 In the same year, Dern starred in two films nominated for Best Picture at the Academy Awards.
-The first is Noah Baumbach's Marriage Story, portraying the character Nora Fanshaw, a divorce lawyer which was written by Baumbach with Dern in mind for the role.
-For her performance, Dern received major awards including earning her first Academy Award for Best Supporting Actress from three nominations, winning the first and only Oscar in an acting category for Netflix, and also received the BAFTA Award for Best Actress in a Supporting Role, the SAG Award for Performance by a Female Actor in a Supporting Role, and the Golden Globe Award for Best Supporting Actress – Motion Picture.
+The first is Noah Baumbach's Marriage Story, portraying divorce lawyer Nora Fanshaw, which was written by Baumbach with Dern in mind for the role.
+For her performance, Dern received major awards, including winning her first Academy Award from three nominations, winning the first and only Oscar in an acting category for Netflix, and also won the BAFTA, SAG, and the Golden Globe.
 The second is Greta Gerwig's film adaptation of Little Women, where she portrayed Marmee March.
-In 2020, she served as an executive producer on the animated short film If Anything Happens I Love You which was released on Netflix and was a producer on the documentary film The Way I See It.
+In 2020, she served as an executive producer on the animated short film If Anything Happens I Love You, which was released on Netflix, and was a producer on the documentary film The Way I See It.

 In 2022, Dern reprised her role as Dr. Ellie Sattler in Jurassic World Dominion.
 Due to the character's fan influence, Dern and director Colin Trevorrow felt protective of the character and her legacy, and were in agreement to have the character play a major role.
 With Neill and Goldblum having led in their own Jurassic Park sequel, Trevorrow wanted Dominion to be Dern's film explaining, "It was important for the plot to be driven by Ellie.
 She's the only one of those three characters that hasn't had her own movie."
 She starred in Florian Zeller's 2022 adaptation of his stage play The Son.
 Dern appeared in the music video for Taylor Swift's "Bejeweled" from her tenth studio album Midnights (2022).
 Dern reunited with Wild author Cheryl Strayed and served along with Reese Witherspoon as executive producers for the 2023 Hulu television series Tiny Beautiful Things based on Strayed's book.
 Dern served as an executive producer and starred in the Apple TV+ period television series Palm Royale.

-Dern stars and serves as an executive producer for Justin Kurzel's science fiction film Morning.
-She stars in the Netflix film Lonely Planet.
+She starred in the Netflix film Lonely Planet.
+Dern is set to star and serve as an executive producer for Justin Kurzel's science fiction film Morning.
 She and Amy Adams signed on to executive produce a HBO adaptation of Claire Lombardo's The Most Fun We Ever Had.